apigee/devrel/tools/proxy-endpoint-unifier/README.md

 ## Running
-Run the Script as below
+Run the script as below
 ```
 python3 main.py
 ```